 - Feeds allow for subscribing

-- Your feeds can be submitted to RSS directories and aggregator services
+- Your feeds can be submitted to RSS directories and aggregators

-- RSS provides multiple ways for readers to receive your content (e.g. users can read your content on their mobile device using a feed reader)
+- There are multiple ways your readers can receive your content (e.g. users can read your content on their mobile device using feed readers)

 - It’s built into WordPress

-There are also benefits to adding syndicated content to your site from other websites, such as the fact that you don’t have to write, manage or update the content.
+There are also benefits when it comes to providing valuable information on your site from other websites, such as the fact that you don’t have to write, manage or update the content.

-You can find many useful RSS feeds for your website by visiting sites of relevant government departments and respected industry bodies.
+To find useful RSS feeds for your website, search online for finance and tax-related government departments and industry bodies.

-Here are some feeds you may want to consider adding to your accounting website:
+Below we have listed some exaples of RSS feeds you may want to consider adding to your accounting site:

 - Taxation Policy Center: http://www.taxpolicycenter.org/press/rss.cfm